-PhD candidates: QE committees consist of three members plus one or both Qualifying Exam Committee co-chairs.
-One member is the faculty whose question is picked by the student, one member is faculty appointed by the co-chairs who brings expertise to numerous aspects of the topic covered by the question and/or relevant research design, and one member may be requested by the student.
+PhD candidates: QE committees consist of three members plus one or both Qualifying Exam Committee Chairs.
+One member is the faculty whose prompt is picked by the student, one member is faculty appointed by the Chair to bring expertise to numerous aspects of the topic covered by the question and/or relevant research design, and one member may be requested by the student.
 The student's mentor is ineligible as an examiner.
 The QE Chair does not participate by asking questions of the student.
 The QE Chair runs the discussion/assessment period of exam following the end of the student's presentation and oral exam and conveys to the student the final decision of the QE committee and announces the method of remediation if any is required.